OceanDataTools/openvdm_portoffice/INSTALL.md

 Now create a new MySQL user specifically for interacting with only the OpenVDM database.
 In the example provided below the name of the user is 'openvdmDBUser' and the password for that new user is 'oxhzbeY8WzgBL3'.

 ```
+CREATE user 'openvdmDBUser'@'localhost' IDENTIFIED WITH mysql_native_password BY 'oxhzbeY8WzgBL3';
-GRANT ALL PRIVILEGES ON openvdm_po.* To openvdmDBUser@localhost IDENTIFIED BY 'oxhzbeY8WzgBL3';
+GRANT ALL PRIVILEGES ON openvdm_po.* To openvdmDBUser@localhost;
 ```
 It is not important what the name and passwork are for this new user however it is important to remember the designated username/password as it will be reference later in the installation.